 This overgrown quarry is one of many quarries that once produced building stone for the local area.
 There are still a couple of working ones today.
 However, most of the old quarries in the area are inaccessible or too overgrown.
 This is the only one with some material still left to look through and which has a public footpath through the middle, making access much easier.

 The back end of the quarry, towards the end of the path, is the best place to look.
 Here, there are still some original faces of fresh material.
 You can usually also find specimens by searching through the scree at the start of the walk at the quarry entrance.

 Brachiopods and bivalves (especially oysters) are the most common here, as well as the occasional ammonite, if you are lucky.

 The Wansford area was once popular for its oolitic building stone, which has been used in many houses in the region.
 Once, there were several quarries, but these have all now shut down, apart from just a few.

 The stone is locally known as the Wansford Stone and is part of the Lincolnshire Limestone Formation.
-It is typically calcilutites, peloidal wackestones and packstones from the Lower Lincolnshire Limestone and shelly fragmental grainstones from the Upper Lincolnshire Limestone.
+The limestone is typically calcilutites and peloidal wackestones and packstones in the lower part (the Lower Lincolnshire Limestone) and high energy ooildal and shell fragmental grainstones in the upper part (Upper Lincolnshire Limestone).

 Common sense when collecting at all locations should be taken.
 Old Sulehay is quite a safe area in general, but please take care when climbing the spoil as it is easy to slip on the loose rocks.